Select User Management > Roles.

 To remove a role, select it and click Remove.

-Note: You cannot delete the fmesuperuser role.
+Note: You cannot remove the fmesuperuser role.

 Configuring an Existing Role